Type 1 Diabetes

 - Exercising to help the body use blood sugar efficiently

-- Monitoring blood sugar levels several times a day, as directed by your healthcare provider, and learning how to adjust your meals and insulin dose accordingly.
+- Monitoring blood sugar levels several times a day, as directed by your healthcare provider, and learning how to adjust your meals and insulin dose as needed.

 - Having regular hemoglobin A1C testing.
-This is recommended at least twice a year or more often if your blood sugar level stays too high.
+This is recommended at least 2 times a year.
+You may need to do this more often if your blood sugar level stays too high.

-Research is underway to find better ways to manage diabetes.
-This includes looking for other way to take insulin such as through inhalers, pills, or pumps.
-Researchers have also identified some genetic markers for type 1 diabetes.
-Pancreas and islet cell transplants are considered experimental treatment.
+Research is being done to find better ways to manage diabetes.
+This includes looking for other ways to take insulin such as through inhalers, pills, or pumps.
+Researchers have also found some genetic markers for type 1 diabetes.
+Pancreas and islet cell transplants are considered experimental treatments.

 Type 1 diabetes may cause the following:

 - Hypoglycemia.
 This is low blood sugar, sometimes called an insulin reaction.
-It occurs when blood sugar drops below 70 mg/dl, usually when the previous insulin dose was too high.
+It occurs when blood sugar drops below 70 mg/dl.
+This can happen if the last insulin dose was too high.

 - Hyperglycemia.
 This is high blood sugar that occurs when the body has too little insulin.
 It can be a sign that diabetes is not well controlled.

 - Ketoacidosis.
 When your body doesn't have enough insulin to use glucose for energy, it creates ketones.
 Ketones are a chemical that breaks down fats for energy.
-When ketones build up to high levels, it is a life threatening condition which can lead to coma or death.
+When ketones build up to high levels, it is a life-threatening condition.
+It can lead to coma or death.